© Crown copyright 2018

 Where the local authority extracts the data, this must be in an open and non-supplier specific format.
 The copy must include both the textual information and (where available) spatial information.

 There are examples where systems automatically enter an expiry date (for example 31/12/2099) that is not relevant for the charge in question.
 This seems to be a feature of the system.

 Where a local authority uses a system with such a feature then this must be identified in the local business rules as one not to be transferred by the supplier(s).

 Where the charge is attached to a GeoPlace allocated/managed unique property reference number (UPRN), the current UPRN must be provided.

 Every local land charge in HMLR’s register will have a spatial extent.
 Where a UPRN is linked to a spatial extent, the spatial extent needs to be provided.

-Where a UPRN is not linked to a spatial extent, the local authority must provide a spatial extent or a business rule whether the property can be mapped according to Ordnance Survey Mastermap or INSPIRE Index polygon.
+Where a UPRN is not linked to a spatial extent, the local authority must provide a spatial extent or a business rule whether the property can be mapped either to Ordnance Survey MasterMap details or INSPIRE Index polygon(s).

 4.4.5 Multi polygon charges